MIDS-at-Duke/pds-2025-opioids-dat-a/Backwards_Design_Plan_MIDS_Project.md

 # Backwards Design Plan – Opioid Policy Impact Project

 **Course:** Practical Data Science (IDS 720)
-**Team Members:** Tea Tafaj, Diwas , Austin
-**Date:** October 31, 2025
+**Team Members:** Tea Tafaj, Diwas Puri, Austin Zhang **Date:** October 31, 2025

 ---

 ## 1. Project Overview
 This project investigates the impact of opioid control policies enacted in Florida (2010) and Washington (2012) on opioid prescription volumes and overdose mortality rates.
 Using **pre–post** and **difference-in-differences (DiD)** approaches, we aim to identify and visualize the causal effects of these policies through clean, reproducible data science workflows.
+The analysis will focus on identifying trends, ensuring reproducibility, and providing actionable insights for policymakers.

 ---